 Ending Balance from 2013-2014 school year was $7691.
-Treasurer’s Report is to be put up the the school website.
+Treasurer’s Report is to be put up on the school website.

 Fundraising

 Afterschool programs continue to bring modest revenue.
-This year, as per parents’ requests, we have a new after school program for French, offered from K-6.
+This year as per parents’ requests, we have a new after school program for French, offered from K-6.

 Pizza Lunches continue to bring the bulk of the funds raised by council.